an0nym/listview/README.md

 # List Readme

-This is the test project for Exact Asia.
+This is the test project for Exact Asia using Swift Language.
 The project contains 2 main views.
-List View
+List View - View done fully by code
-Edit List View
+Edit List View - View done fully done with Storyboard

 API used to GET List View is as following